PleasePrompto/notebooklm-mcp/docs/usage-guide.md

 ### The Iterative Research Pattern

-The server is designed to make your agent work **agentically** with NotebookLM.
+The server is designed to make your agent **ask questions automatically** with NotebookLM.
 Here's how to leverage this:

 1. **Start with broad context**
    ```